j40903272/j40903272/README.md

 ### 📖 About me 👋

-- 🔥 I'm a research scientist at Meta FAIR
+- 🔥 I'm a research scientist at Meta FAIR (previously GenAI LLaMa)
 - 😄 I'm got my PhD at [NTUCSIE](https://csie.ntu.edu.tw/)
 - ⭐ I have 572 stars on GitHub
 - 🐼 I'm a member of [@MSLAB](https://mslab.csie.ntu.edu.tw)